 - these videos focus on intonation and speech rhythm

-Some members of the trans community have also created their own videos.
-Some have particularly high quality information, such as the TransVoiceLessons YouTube channel.
+There are some useful video resources on the Not A Phase website created by a voice coach.
+Some members of the trans community have also created their own videos, and some have particularly high quality information, such as the TransVoiceLessons YouTube channel.

 You will ideally need to work on your voice both by practising by yourself, and also practising around other people.

 To check aspects of voice like pitch and resonance, you can use a tool like Informant.
 To monitor your progress with other aspects of voice, it can be useful to record yourself to listen to how you are doing, and this can provide a helpful record to help you know that you are making progress.

 If you live with other people, and you’re worried about maintaining your privacy while practising, consider: